Ye (album): Release and promotion

 On April 27, 2018, after West traveled to Wyoming and made subsequent album announcements, he announced the release of the track "Lift Yourself".
 That same day, the track was released on West's website, with it seeing West rap nonsensical words.
 West premiered a track two hours after "Lift Yourself" titled "Ye vs. the People", which features fellow rapper T.I.
 During an interview with The Breakfast Club in May 2018, Pusha T claimed that a version of "Lift Yourself" with actual lyrics exists and indicated that it could be released on the album.
 However, Ye was later released without the song included.
-It was also rumored for "Ye vs. the People" to be released on the album, though the song ultimately wasn't part of it.
-A song titled "Extacy" was part of the original track list for Ye as the second track, though the position was taken up by "Yikes" instead of the song on the final release of the album, while "Extacy" was later released under the title of "XTCY" on August 11, 2018.
+A song titled "Extacy" was part of the original track list for Ye as the second track, though it was ultimately replaced by "Yikes" in the final release.
+"Extacy" was later released under the title of "XTCY" on August 11, 2018.

 Ye was released for digital download and streaming worldwide on June 1, 2018, through West's labels GOOD Music and Def Jam.
 The album was later released as a CD in various countries by the aforementioned labels on July 20, 2018.
 On June 8, it was revealed that Ye was slated to be released on vinyl in the summer of 2018 and pre-orders were made available simultaneously, while the vinyl release ultimately occurred in various countries on July 27, 2018, through West's labels.
 This marked the first official vinyl release for an album by West since his collaborative studio album Watch the Throne with Jay-Z in 2011.
 However, West's previous two albums Yeezus and The Life of Pablo were heavily bootlegged on vinyl.

 A two-hour listening party took place for Ye on the night of May 31, 2018, in Jackson Hole, with West broadcasting a livestream of the party through the WAV app.
-West invited a variety of guests to the listening party, including Ty Dolla Sign, Kid Cudi, Nas, Pusha T, Desiigner, 2 Chainz, Big Sean, Cyhi the Prynce, among others.
+West invited a variety of guests and contributors to the listening party, including Ty Dolla Sign, Kid Cudi, Nas, Pusha T, Desiigner, 2 Chainz, Big Sean, and Cyhi the Prynce, among others.
 Members of Def Jam's staff mobilized and organized people from various locations around the world for the party, though the number of people originally planned to fly out for it was 300 until it was ultimately halved.
 At the location of the listening party, the album's title was announced as being Ye by American comedian Chris Rock, shortly before the party began.